jadehopepunk/jadehopepunk/content/projects/radish-house/index.md

 publishDate:

 feature_image: radish-house.jpeg
-feature_image_alt: A picture of the back yard at radish house, showing a raised garden bed and outdoor dining table.
+feature_image_alt: A picture of the front at radish house, showing the raised garden beds on the lawn.

 project types:
     - Current